lsst/rsp_lsst_io/docs/contributing/style-guide.rst

 Environment-specific documentation
 ==================================

-If the content is specific to an RSP environments, or is different across RSP environments, use the project's tools to write environment-specific content.
+If the content is specific to an RSP environment, or is different across RSP environments, use the project's tools to write environment-specific content.
 See :doc:`env-specific-docs`.